 This document discusses what should happen with deposit fees when a deposit is refunded.

-- This should not result in a problematic situation where merchants conspire with consumers and issue miniscule refunds to allow consumers to work around deposit fees.
+This should not result in a problematic situation where merchants conspire with consumers and issue minuscule refunds to allow consumers to work around deposit fees.

 (This should be filled in with results from discussions on mailing lists / personal communication.)